 The general education and experience requirements for becoming a CRNA in Alaska, as listed by the AKANA, are as follows:

-- A BSN in Nursing
+- A Bachelor of Science Nursing (BSN)

 - A current license as an RN